memo/ofxMSATensorFlow/README.md

 # ofxMSATensorFlow
 [OpenFrameworks](http://openframeworks.cc) addon for Google's graph based numerical computation, machine intelligence, deep learning library [TensorFlow](https://www.tensorflow.org).

-This update includes the newly released **TensorFlow r1.0**, and might have broken backwards compatibility.
+This update includes the newly released **TensorFlow r1.1**, and might have broken backwards compatibility.
 Sorry about that (tbh tensorflow has been breaking backwards compatibility with every update!).
 Hopefully from now on the API should be a bit more stable.

 Tested on **openFrameworks 0.9.8**.

-I provide precompiled libraries for **Linux** and **OSX**.
-For linux there are both **GPU** and **CPU**-only libs, OSX is **CPU**-only (I don't have a Mac with NVidia).
+I provide precompiled libraries for **Linux** ~~and OSX~~ (OSX still on tf r1.0).
+For linux there are both **GPU** and **CPU**-only libs, OSX is **CPU**-only.
 I haven't touched Windows yet as building from sources is 'experimental' (and doing Linux and OSX was painful enough).

 You can find instructions and more information in the **[wiki](https://github.com/memo/ofxMSATensorFlow/wiki)**, particularly for **[Getting Started](https://github.com/memo/ofxMSATensorFlow/wiki/Getting-started)**.